 Intentional overdosage has been reported rarely with Metolazone and similar diuretic drugs.

 Orthostatic hypotension, dizziness, drowsiness, syncope, electrolyte abnormalities, hemoconcentration and hemodynamic changes due to plasma volume depletion may occur.
 In some instances depressed respiration may be observed.
 At high doses, lethargy of varying degree may progress to coma within a few hours.
 The mechanism of CNS depression with thiazide overdosage is unknown.
 Also, GI irritation and hypermotility may occur.
 Temporary elevation of BUN has been reported, especially in patients with impairment of renal function.
 Serum electrolyte changes and cardiovascular and renal function should be closely monitored.

 There is no specific antidote available but immediate evacuation of stomach contents is advised.
 Dialysis is not likely to be effective.
 Care should be taken when evacuating the gastric contents to prevent aspiration, especially in the stuporous or comatose patient.
 Supportive measures should be initiated as required to maintain hydration, electrolyte balance, respiration, and cardiovascular and renal function.

-Effective dosage of Upstate's Metolazone tablets, USP, should be individualized according to indication and patient response.
+Effective dosage of Metolazone tablets should be individualized according to indication and patient response.
 A single daily dose is recommended.
-Therapy with Metolazone tablets, USP, should be titrated to gain an initial therapeutic response and to determine the minimal dose possible to maintain the desired therapeutic response.
+Therapy with Metolazone tablets should be titrated to gain an initial therapeutic response and to determine the minimal dose possible to maintain the desired therapeutic response.